diegojperez06/ggplot_introduction/README.md

 In this project I used RStudios to present different visuals over Palmer Penguins and present them in a clear and professional export using R Markdown.
 R allows for an effective way to present data analysis findings to shareholders using it's visualizations packages.

+Final R Markdown linked in file section of this repository.

 ## Datasource

 The Plamer Penguins data source is contained within RStudios as a package.
 I loaded the data into my enviroment, and analyzed it prior to creating the visuals using differnt functions.
 Such as view(), colname() and class()